nodejs/i18n/README.md

 ## Joining

 If you're interested in joining this group, or would like to leave a question or comment for its members - please [create an issue](https://github.com/nodejs/i18n/issues/new) or submit a pull request.
-Keep in mind, if you want help with translation only, you don't need to join this group, more info about translators contribution read in [get started](https://github.com/nodejs/i18n/blob/master/guides/GET_STARTED.md) guide.
+Keep in mind, you don't have to be a member of this group to start translating, more info about translators contribution read in [get started](https://github.com/nodejs/i18n/blob/master/guides/GET_STARTED.md) guide.